tatsuya/effective-java/chapter-10.md

 ## Item 69: Prefer concurrency utilities to wait and notify

 Using wait and notify directly is like programming in “concurrency assembly language,” as compared to the higher-level language provided by java.util.concurrent.
 There is seldom, if ever, a reason to use wait and notify in new code.
 If you maintain code that uses wait and notify, make sure that it always invokes wait from within a while loop using the standard idiom.
 The notifyAll method should generally be used in preference to notify.
 If notify is used, great care must be taken to ensure liveness.

+## Item 70: Document thread safety

+Every class should clearly document its thread safety properties with a carefully worded prose description or a thread safety annotation.
+The `synchronized` modifier plays no part in this documentation.
+Conditionally thread-safe classes must document which method invocation sequences require external synchronization, and which lock to acquire when executing these sequences.
+If you write an unconditionally thread-safe class, consider using a private lock object in place of synchronized methods.
+This protects you against syn- chronization interference by clients and subclasses and gives you the flexibility to adopt a more sophisticated approach to concurrency control in a later release.